natanlao/natanlao.github.io/README.md

 This setup is incredibly heavyweight for what right now is just a landing page.
-I would normally tell you to stop asking about it so I don't have to defend my deesign decisions, but I would actually love to talk to you if you're reading this, so go ahead.
+I would normally tell you to stop asking about it so I don't have to defend my design decisions, but I would actually love to talk to you if you're reading this, so go ahead.
 I like meeting new people.

 ## Build process